umharu/umharu/README.md

 ### 🚀 About Me

-- 💼 I’m working on Ethereum smart contracts, Solidity and Foundry.
-- 🧑‍🏫 I also teach and build educational material for developers and schools.
+- 🧑‍🏫 I teach and build educational material for developers and schools.
-- 🛠️ Current stack: Solidity, Python, Java, Docker, MongoDB.
+- 🛠️ Current stack: Python, Java, Docker, MongoDB.

 ---